National Quilt Project

 Share the Video

-Start quilting an 18-inch square!
+Start creating a 18-inch square!

 You don’t need to be a fabric artist.